Student Job Offer Scams

 To protect yourself from job scams involving someone pretending to be a UCSC community member, do not respond to any unsolicited email job offers.
 Contact the UCSC department directly or verify through an official source, such as UCSC Handshake or UCSC Human Resources.
 The same applies for text messages, even if the sender claims to be someone you know from UCSC.

-What To Do If You’ve Responded to a Job Offer Scam
+What To Do if You’ve Responded to a Job Offer Scam

 If you have responded to a job offer scam and have exposed personal information, you should report it.